mev-fyi/data/task_backlog.md

     - Priority: High
 - [ ] [Create a community-led curation mechanism?](#task-1)
     - Priority: Medium
     - Context: It would be powerful for community to flag paper complexity and create a "MEV onboarding roadmap" from beginner to advanced.
 In the best case scenario, there would be a large amount of inbound content.
-We would hopefully need to curate its quality sooner or later.
+We would hopefully need to curate its complexity sooner or later.

 ## Research exploitation UX